Ronchy2000/MyWeb/index.md

-## Welcome to GitHub Pages
+# Welcome to Ronchy's Pages

-You can use the [editor on GitHub](https://github.com/Ronchy2000/MyWeb/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [GitPages](https://github.com/Ronchy2000) to acquire information about Ronchy's repository.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Introduction

 This is Ronchy.

 Please pick me!

-## Thank You All.
+= Thank You All. =
 ```markdown
 Syntax highlighted code block